Woidly/spellcast-solver/CLI.md

 Possible values:

 - `simple`
-   Simple output format that compactly prints each word in a single line.
+   Simple output format that prints each word compactly on a single line.
   For each word it looks something like this:

   > 0.  mar**s**h**ma**llowy (+44pts, +0 gems, -3 swaps)